TEEC's Activities 2007-2017

 With methane being the worst GHG for propelling climate change through its heat-trapping capacity, most of our time and energy were devoted to the necessary task of fending off the Kinder Morgan fracked gas pipeline and its dangerous infrastructure--the 41,000 horse power compressor station, which they were planning to site a mere 1/2 mile from our elementary school!

-We also merged our forces with others to create the Temple Ad Hoc Pipeline Advisory Committee, which met weekly for over a year to plan events and advise townsfolk about public hearings, legislative meetings at our NH State House, petitions to sign, letters to write to our elected officials, speeches to give at FERC events, etc. And we participated actively in the NH Pipeline Awareness Network's meetings, actions and events.
+We also merged our forces with other residents to create the Temple Ad Hoc Pipeline Advisory Committee, which met weekly for over a year to plan events and advise townsfolk about public hearings, legislative meetings at our NH State House, petitions to sign, letters to write to our elected officials, speeches to give at FERC events, etc. And we participated actively in the NH Pipeline Awareness Network's meetings, actions and events.
 When Kinder Morgan withdrew its application for the Northeast Energy Direct pipeline, essentially, we WON!

 - Serious health impacts have been documented within a radius of 3 miles from much smaller compressor stations (12 horse power)than the one proposed for New Ipswich on Temple's border.